Project-YXKJ/SilverStarSCS.Docs/source/function/backtack.rst

     -Min  0
     -Unit  --
     -Description
-      | Stop at direction change of start tacking in order to the bartack magnet reach the specified position:
+      | Stop at direction change of start tacking in order to the backtack magnet reach the specified position:
       | 0 = Off;
       | 1 = On.